 - Dealing with council taxes when moving house

-Buying a house is a long and tedious process, especially in UK’s largest city where the supply and demand of properties are super volatile.
+Buying a house is a long and tedious process, especially in the UK’s largest city, where the supply and demand of properties are super volatile.

 Buying a house might take a few weeks or half a year, sometimes even longer than this.
-Think about the following things, required to complete the procedure of buying a house.
+Think about the following things required to complete a house purchase.

 - Will you be selling the property you’re currently living in?